-Uphold the standards of behaviour expected of advocates and establishes productive working relationships with all, including professional and lay clients, the judge and other parties' representatives and members of own team; is involved in the preparation of the case and leads the team before the court or other tribunal
+Upholds the standards of behaviour expected of advocates and acts so as to secure the confidence of the court and of fellow advocates; establishes productive working relationships with all, including professional and lay clients, the judge and other parties' representatives and members of own team; is involved in the preparation of the case and leads the team throughout.
 Examples:

-- ✓ Behaves in a consistent and open way in all professional dealings. - ✓ Establishes an appropriate rapport with all others in court and in conference. - Advances arguments in way that reflects appropriate consideration of perspective of everyone involved in the case.

-- ✓ Helps the client focus on relevant points and is candid with the client. - Explains law and court procedure to client and ensures the client understands and can decide the best action. - ✓ Keeps lay and professional clients informed of progress. - ✓ Is prepared to advance an argument that might not be popular and to stand up to the judge. - Responds to the needs and circumstances of client (including client's means and importance of case to client and bearing in mind duty to legal aid fund) and advises client accordingly. - Meets commitments and appointments. - ✓ Accepts ultimate responsibility for case when leading the team. - ✓ Motivates, listens to and works with other members of own team. - ✓ Aware of own limitations and seeks to ensure that they are compensated for by others in team. - Able to take key decisions with authority and after listening to views. - ✓ Identifies priorities and allocates tasks and roles when leading the team.
+- · Acts a role model and leader within and for the profession. - Behaves in a consistent and open way in all professional dealings. - Establishes an appropriate rapport with all others in court and in conference. - Advances arguments in a way that reflects appropriate consideration of perspective of everyone involved in the case. - Where appropriate, refers to authorities adverse to the client's case and to arguments which unrepresented parties could properly advance. - · Is meticulous in making full and frank disclosure whenever appropriate. - · Helps the client focus on relevant points and is candid with the client. - .
+Explains law and court procedure to client and ensures the client understands and can decide the best action. - · Keeps lay and professional clients informed of progress. - Is prepared to advance an argument that might not be popular and to stand up to the judge but does not make assertions or allegations which are unsupported by a proper factual basis or (where appropriate) by instructions from clients. - Responds to the needs and circumstances of client (including client's means and importance of case to client and bearing in mind duty to legal aid fund) and advises client accordingly. - · Meets commitments and appointments. - · Accepts ultimate responsibility for case when leading the team. - Motivates, listens to and works with other members of own team. - Aware of own limitations and seeks to ensure that they are compensated for by others in team. - · Able to take key decisions with authority and after listening to views. - · Identifies priorities and allocates tasks and roles when leading the team.

-D. Diversity
+D. Diversity action and understanding

-Demonstrates an understanding of diversity and cultural issues, respects the needs and cultural wishes of others and is proactive in addressing the needs of people from all backgrounds and promoting diversity and equality of opportunity
+Demonstrates an understanding of diversity and cultural issues, respects the needs and cultural wishes of others and is proactive in addressing the needs of people from all backgrounds and promoting diversity and equality of opportunity Examples:

-Examples:

-- Is aware of the diverse needs of individuals resulting from differences in gender, sexual orientation, ethnic origin, age and educational attainment and physical or mental disability or other reason, and responds appropriately and sensitively. - Is aware of the impact of diversity and cultural issues on witnesses, parties to proceedings and others as well as on own client, and adjusts own behaviour accordingly. - ✓ Takes positive action to promote diversity and equality of opportunity. - ✓ Understands needs and circumstances of others and acts accordingly. - ✓ Confronts discrimination and prejudice when observed in others; does not let it pass unchecked. - Acts as a role model for others in handling diversity and cultural issues.
+- Is aware of the diverse needs of individuals resulting from differences in gender, sexual orientation, ethnic origin, age and educational attainment and physical or mental disability or other reason, and responds appropriately and sensitively. - Is aware of the impact of diversity and cultural issues on witnesses, parties to proceedings and others as well as on own client, and adjusts own behaviour accordingly. - · Takes positive action to promote diversity and equality of opportunity